How to monitor your growth experiments with Google Analytics

 Let's start step by step.
 First of all, you need to enable the Google Analytics integration.

 Click on the Connect button and follow the instructions.
 The Google Auth page will open: enter your Google credentials and authorize Rows to retrieve your data.

 Now you are ready to build your report.
 Click on the Create spreadsheet button at the top of your dashboard.

 Once you land on your spreadsheet, first of all, rename it: click on its title in the top left corner and type the new title.
 It'll be easier to find it later on.

 Rows allows you to have multiple tables on the same page, giving you a neat view of your data.
-Select cell A1, click on the Actions icon in the toolbar, and look for our
+Hit Actions in the toolbar.
+Look for our

-ANALYTICS_GOOGLE() functions: many are available, depending on your ultimate goal, for example:
+Google Analytics functions: many are available, depending on your ultimate goal, such as: